 The Dry season (June to September) and the short dry patch that interrupts the Wet season (October to May) is a good time to check out the local animals.
 Another plus is that the absence of water means a greatly reduced risk of malaria.
 You can still visit the park in the wetter months, but heavy rain can potentially derail your safari plans.

 Shaba is home to several dry-country adapted mammals that don’t occur in most Kenyan parks.
 The reticulated giraffe can be seen loping around the reserve.
-Beisa oryx is particularly well adapted to arid conditions.
+Beisa oryx well adapted to arid conditions.
 Shaba National Reserve Kenya .The gerenuk, with its elongated neck, stands on its hind legs to reach the higher branches of acacia bushes.
 Both the common Burchell’s zebra and the bigger Grevy’s zebra can be found alongside each other.

 Shaba and its neighboring reserves tend to be dry, which means they can be visited any time of the year.
 However, the Dry season (June to October) is recommended for the best wildlife viewing.
 The vegetation thins out at this time of year and animals will tend to hang around the few remaining water sources.
 It mostly rains during April, and wildlife viewing can sometimes be more challenging then.